PiyushDixit96/binance-futures-fill-notification/README.md

 - You can `🔔 Enable` or `🔕 Disable` Notifications As per your Choice.
 - Support One-Way Mode and Hedge Mode.
 - Privacy Proof: Your trades, positions, balances, or account `Logs are Not Saved`.
+- Bot have Option to show `Size in USDT/BUSD`.
-- Can transfer `Notifications to Discord`
+- `Notifications to Telegram or Discord`.

 ## ✨ Screenshot of Notifications ✨
 > Fresh Position Opened